gleb8k/Android-PathShapeView/README.md

 * **PathProvider** - is the main class which allow to create different graphic items.
 Each item can be added with the logical operation (**PathOperation**: ADD, SUB, SUB_REVERSE, JOIN, INTERSECT, XOR)
 Just to simple add item use **ADD** operation.
-There are several items which you can create
+There are several items which you can create:
 	- **putLines(list: List<PointF>, isClosed:Boolean, operation: PathOperation)** - add lines by list of points,
 	      **isClosed** - allows to close the current contour.
 	- **putArc(centerPoint: PointF, width:Float, height:Float, startAngle: Float, sweepAngle: Float, 	operation:		PathOperation)** - add arc to the path as a new contour